-The burden and onus on smaller businesses and sole traders, like the craftsman shown in the card, will be especially troublesome to start with, but thereafter, in the longer term, 4-9 years, The Hermit (Major Arcana 9, meaning maturity and independence, going it alone) the Four of Wands (one’s house is in order) and Strength (Major Arcana 8, meaning Courage, health and Power) as the destination card, suggests this option is front- end problematic but becomes a position of greater Strength in the following 4-9 years.
+The burden and onus on smaller businesses and sole traders, like the craftsman shown in the card, will be especially troublesome to start with, but thereafter, in the longer term, 4-9 years, The Hermit (Major Arcana 9, meaning maturity and independence, going it alone) the Four of Wands (one’s house is in order) and Strength (Major Arcana 8, meaning Courage, health and Power) as the destination card, suggests this option is front- end problematic but becomes a position of increasing Strength over the following 4-9 years.

 Cards for Option 2

 A customs partnership with the EU – which involves the UK acting as a tax collector for the EU whenever goods enter the UK.
 If the goods are bound for the UK, and if the UK tariff is lower than the EU tariff, traders could claim any difference.
 This was the option reportedly favoured by Mrs May,

 Let’s look at the cards again without having to scroll up:

 The first card out is Justice, due process and a need for fair play.
 We hit the ground running with an idea that is better received by the other side of the table, and with existing infrastructure and legal harmonisation.
 We wish to play fair, if we are played fair with.
 Justice is the cards of Libra, the Law and harmony.
 Key dates September 23-October 23.